 We welcome your students to schedule an individual appointment or to experience Bradley in a group setting at one of our Visit Programs.
 A trip to campus will answer students’ questions about academics, admission, scholarships and financial assistance.
 Check out your visit options below.

-Bradley University offers three admission periods for freshman fall applications.
+Bradley University offers three admission periods for first-year student fall applications.
 All application periods are Rolling Admission.
 Applications are reviewed as they are completed, and admission decisions are made throughout each admission period.

 Best consideration for admission and scholarships is provided during the Early Action period.
 For students looking at programs in Nursing, Game Design and Animation, it is strongly encouraged that the application is completed during the Early Action application period.